-In cases where someone other than the individual who experienced the bias-related incident notifies the BRSS, the Director of ODCI will make every effort to speak with the individual to discuss available on-campus/off-campus resources and options.
+In cases where someone other than the individual who experienced the bias-related incident notifies the BRSS, the Assistant Director of Diversity, Culture and Inclusion or a BRSS departmental liaison will make every effort to speak with the affected individual to discuss available on-campus/off-campus resources and options.

 Information from anonymous sources will be treated in a similar fashion.
-The Director of ODCI will make every effort to reach out to involved parties.
+The Assistant Director of Diversity, Culture and Inclusion or a BRSS departmental liaison will make every effort to reach out to involved parties.
 Due to the nature of anonymous notifications, action in response to an anonymous notification may be limited.
-However, you are still encouraged to submit; any information entered into the BRSS will be useful in identifying and addressing experiences and patterns of bias in our community.
+However, you are still encouraged to submit a notification.
+Any information entered into the BRSS will be useful in identifying and addressing experiences and patterns of bias in our community.

 All data gathered through the BRSS will be de-identified and disaggregated by department/office, reviewed by the Bias Incident Response Team (BIRT), and included in ODCI’s annual summary report so that we can monitor our progress and continue learning as a community.